-The Roles of Each Gender
+The Roles of Each Gender and Hermaphrodite Marijuana Plants

 Like almost all living beings, each gender of a species have its designated role in life.
 You should be able to understand what each gender of cannabis plants do to make them easier for you to handle.

-Male plants are what pollenate the female cannabis plants to form seeds.
+Male plants are what pollinate female cannabis plants to form seeds.
 If this happens, then instead of producing buds, the plants will concentrate on producing seeds making your harvest not that productive.
 This is why most breeders tend to dispose of their male plants as soon as they are identified to keep their product purely flowers.

-Female plants are what produces the buds that we use.
+Female plants are what produce the buds that we use.
 They also produce trichomes which contain the resin that gives us the psychoactive effects that cannabis can bring us.
 Within each cola that female cannabis plant sprouts are pistils and stigmas that are what connect to pollen to be fertilized.
 Once this happens, then they will start producing seeds.

 Hermaphrodite plants are both male and female.
 They are what you can consider being the plants that ensure the survival of the plant’s genetics.
 They can produce both flowers and seeds at will.
 This all depends though on which is more dominant in the hermaphrodite, the male or the female genetics.

 Identifying the genders of your cannabis plants is one of the best ways that you can prevent your male plants from having your whole crop ruined by pollination.
 This process won’t be done until your plants get to their pre-flowering stage a few weeks after germination.
 So here are the things to watch out for:

 Male marijuana seeds produce plants that have small “balls” of the pollen where stalks meet stems.
 These balls are called pollen sacs and when they burst, this is when pollination happens.
 They also produce yellow growth that makes identifying it quite easier.
 Male plants usually grow much taller than female cannabis plants so they can be pretty distinctive.

 Female marijuana seeds